 Having a travel wish list is not only fun, but also motivating.
 It gives you something to look forward to and plan.
 If you are able to take multiple trips throughout the year, consider making two sections on your list—short trips and longer vacations.

-Right now our short travel wish list includes: Nashville, Savannah, Cape Cod, and Washington wine county.
-Our larger trip list includes Peru, Argentina, Ireland, and New Zealand.
+Short-term, we hope to visit Nashville, Savannah, Cape Cod, and Washington wine country.
+Our longer list of potential travel destinations includes Peru, Argentina, Ireland, and New Zealand.

-A reading list is also fun to make and it can be a great conversation starter.
-Keep this list on your smart phone, if possible, so that you can add to or share the list anytime.
+Not only is making a reading list fun, but it’s also a great way to start conversations.
+Keep this list on your smart phone so you can always add to or share it.

 A bucket list is a great way to set goals for yourself outside of the professional context.
 It can include all sorts of things from running a marathon, to meeting a certain person, to going to a certain restaurant, or taking on a certain personal project.
 Whatever the event might be, build a list so that you ensure you conquer it!

 A future goals list.